utiasDSL/util-uwb-dataset/index.md

 </div>

 ### Flight dataset format
-For each UWB constellation, we provide the raw Leica total station survey results and computed anchor poses in txt files.
-In each sub-dataset, we provide the timestamped TDOA, accelerometer, gyroscope, optical flow, ToF laser-ranger, and the barometer measurements and the ground truth measurements of the quadrotor’s pose in a csv file.
+For each UWB constellation, we provide the raw Leica total station survey results and computed anchor poses in *txt* files.
+In each sub-dataset, we provide the timestamped UWB TDOA, accelerometer, gyroscope, optical flow, ToF laser-ranger, and the barometer measurements and the ground truth measurements of the quadrotor’s pose in a *csv* file.
 The data format is shown in the following table.
+We also provide rosbag data converted from binary files for ROS related applications.
 We provide both Matlab and Python scripts to parse the data.
 <img src="files/images/flight-data-format.png" alt="" width="800">

 ## User Instructions
 We provide the instructions for running the Python scripts.
-For the corresponding Matlab scripts, please change the path for the data on top of the scripts for usage.
+For the corresponding Matlab scripts, please change the path for the data (*txt* and *csv* files) on top of the scripts for usage.
 ### Access data
 Clone the [Git repository](https://github.com/utiasDSL/utias_uwb_dataset/), download the [latest release](https://github.com/utiasDSL/utias_uwb_dataset/releases) of the dataset, and decompose the zip file into the local Git repository base folder.